 The members of the Drynet network are currently:

-AIDER Peru, Both ENDS Netherlands, CAATINGA Brazil, CAREC Kazakhstan/ Uzbekistan/ Kyrgyzstan/ Tajikistan/ Turkmenistan, CARI France, CENESTA Iran, DCG/DCG Mali, DCG Norway, EMG South Africa, ENDA TM Senegal, GCOZA Mali, Gram Bharati Samiti India, La Route du Sel France, BGS India, OLCA Chile, PROBIOMA Bolivia, SCOPE Pakistan, TEMA Turkey, TENMIYA Mauritania and AFPAT Chad.
-See “Project Partners” for more information on the partners.
+AFPAT Chad, AIDER Peru, Both ENDS Netherlands, CAATINGA Brazil, CAREC Kazakhstan/ Uzbekistan/ Kyrgyzstan/ Tajikistan/ Turkmenistan, CARI France, CENESTA Iran, DCG Mali, EMG South Africa, ENDA TM Senegal, GCOZA Mali, Gram Bharati Samiti India, La Route du Sel France, BGS India, OLCA Chile, PROBIOMA Bolivia, SCOPE Pakistan, TEMA Turkey, TENMIYA Mauritania and AFPAT Chad.
+See our Partners page for more information on Drynet member organisations.